lucetre/beautify-github-contribution/tools/contribution/sample-issue.md

 01010101010101010101010101010101010101010101010101010
 ```

+### GitHub PAT to delegate your contribution

+ghp_hello

 ### Start my GitHub Contribution

-- [x  ] Let my GitHub bot start to contribute beautifully from now on.
+- [ ] Let my GitHub bot start to contribute beautifully from now on.